 Either way, you’ll invest using a system called “pies.”
 These are many portfolios composed of up to 100 ETFs and individual stocks.
 Since M1 allows the use of fractional shares, you can build a pie with as little as $100.
 You can also build as many pies as you like.
 Once created, it will be automatically managed for you including periodic rebalancing.
 Best of all, there are no fees to manage your account.

 M1 Finance Expert Pies Pros:

 Best for: Investors who love investing in Vanguard funds.

 Why Vanguard Digital Advisor is a good robo-advisor for Roth IRAs: Vanguard Digital Advisor is a newcomer on the robo-advisor block.
-If this were a standalone robo-advisor that might be a problem.
+If this were a standalone robo-advisor, that might be a problem.
 But when it’s part of Vanguard, it’s not a concern.
 Vanguard is the world’s largest provider of mutual funds, and the second largest provider of ETFs.
-It manages more than $6.7 trillion for over 30 million investors, so you know you’ll be in good hands.
+It manages more than $6.7 trillion for over 30 million investors.
+This fact alone assures you you'll be in good hands.

 Your account will be invested in Vanguard funds, which are so popular they are commonly found in the portfolios of both robo-advisors and human-guided investment advisories.
 Their funds feature some of the lowest expense ratios in the industry, which translates into higher average returns.

 Best for: New Roth IRA investors.

 Why Acorns is a good robo-advisor for Roth IRAs: Like most other providers on this list, Acorns is a robo-advisor providing automated investment management at a low fee.
 But what separates it from the pack is that it’s also a micro-savings app.
 That means it can help you save the money needed to fund your Roth IRA.
 That makes it perfect for Roth IRA beginners.